-1. Are you student at an institution of higher education? $\square$

-\Institutes of higher education include post-secondary vocational institutions; "proprietary institutions of higher education" which prepare students for "gainful employment in a recognized occupation", and accredited post-secondary colleges and universities.
-If you are not sure, please mark "yes" and we will verify it.

-If you answered yes, the owner agent is required to determine your eligibility as a student.
-You may refer to the resident selection plan for additional information regarding student eligibility.
-Please complete the following questions:

-Yes No 2.
+3 I UDEN I QUESTIONNAIRRE - SECTION 8 Applicant/Resident Date Property NameThe Upper Rooms TO BE COMPLETED BY APPLICANT / RESIDENT Yes No 1.
+Are you student at an institution of high er education?
+Institutes of higher education include post-secondary "proprietary institutions of higher education" which premployment in a recognized occupation", and accredited universities.
+If you are not sure, please mark "yes" a epare students for "gainful post-secondary colleges and If you answered yes , the owner agent is required teligibility as a student.
+You may refer to the readditional information regarding student eligibilifollowing questions: sident selection plan for Yes No 2.
 Are you a full-time student?
-3. Will you be living with your parents?
-4. Are your parents receiving or eligible to receive Section 8 assistance?
-5. Are you claimed as a dependent on your parent's tax return?
+3. Will you be living with your parents? \Box 4.
+Are your parents receiving or eligible to red \Box ceive Section 8 assistance?
+5. Are you claimed as a dependent on your parent t's tax return?
 6. Are you a graduate or professional student?
 7. Are you at least 24 years of age?
-8. Are you a veteran of the United States military?
+8. Are you a veteran of the United States milita ary?
 9. Are you married?
 10. Do you have a dependent child?
-11. Do you have dependents other than a child or spouse?
-12. Have you been independent of your parents for at least one year?
+11. Do you have dependents other than a chi \Box ld or spouse?
+12. Have you been independent of your paren ts for at least one year?